Vonage/vivid-3/libs/components/src/lib/tooltip/README.md

 # Tooltip

-A tooltip is a popup that displays informative message, description or explanation related to an element receiving keyboard focus or when the mouse hovers over it.
-It typically appears after a small delay and disappears when Escape is pressed or on mouse out.
+A tooltip displays additional, non-essential, informative message, description or explanation to a focusable element upon hover or focus.
+It typically appears after a short delay and disappears when `Escape` key is pressed, element looses focus or hovered off.

 ```js
 <script type="module">